mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This draft specifies a new HTTP/3 method CONNECT-IP to proxy IP traffic.
 CONNECT-IP can be used to convert a QUIC stream into a tunnel or initialise an HTTP datagram flow to a forwarding proxy.
-Each stream or HTTP datagram flow can be used separately to establish forwarding of a connection to potentially different remote hosts.
+Each stream or HTTP datagram flow can be used separately to establish forwarding of an IP flow to potentially different remote hosts.
 To request forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP indicating the address of the target server.
 The proxy server then forwards payload received on